On Khovanov-Seidel quiver algebras and bordered Floer homology: Algebraic preliminaries

 \begin{lemma} Let ${\bf M}, {\bf N}$ be two filtered $A_\infty$ bimodules over a filtered $A_\infty$ algebra ${\bf A}$.
 Then the $A_\infty$ tensor product, with underlying vector space: inherits the structure of a filtered $A_\infty$ bimodule as follows:

 \end{lemma}

 \begin{proof} Since ${\bf M}, {\bf N}$ are filtered $A_\infty$ bimodules, the multiplications

 contributing to the differential on the complex all respect the filtration in the sense of Definition \ref{defn:FiltAlg}.
-The same is true of the higher multiplications on the complex, for the same reason. \end{proof}
+The same is true for the higher multiplications on the complex, for the same reason. \end{proof}

 \begin{definition} An $A_\infty$ morphism $f: {\bf M} \rightarrow {\bf N}$ between two filtered $A_\infty$ modules is said to be {\em filtered} if \end{definition}

 \begin{definition} Let ${\bf A}$ be a filtered $A_\infty$ algebra, and $f:{\bf M} \rightarrow {\bf N}$ a filtered $A_\infty$ morphism between filtered ${\bf A}$--modules ${\bf M}$ and ${\bf N}$.
 Let $m_{(n_1|1|n_2)}^M$ (resp., $m_{(n_1|1|n_2)}^N$) denote the $A_\infty$ multiplication maps for ${\bf M}$ (resp., for ${\bf N}$).